PetePete1984/Bash/README.md

 # Bash

-**⚠️ WARNING: THIS THEME STILL IN DEVELOPMENT.
-BUGS ARE COMMOM.
-IF YOU FIND ANY, PLEASE DM A user#0001⚠️**

 A minimalist, fully-animated, clean and sexy theme.
 The best theme for square monitors!
 [How to install (BD)](https://0x71.cc/bd/guide/#installthemesplugins)

 Settings (like changing bg, color, transparency, etc...) there's in the file